 “Room air cleaners with a HEPA filter are the best choice,” said Dr. James L. Sublett, chief medical officer at Family Allergy and Asthma in Louisville, Kentucky.
 One brand he likes is Honeywell.
 Also, consider the size of the room for the best efficiency.
 This specific model helps clean rooms up to 155 square feet.

 The Allergy and Asthma Foundation of America certifies household products as "asthma and allergy friendly,” so it’s a great resource to help narrow down the best air purifiers, said Bassett.
 The AeraMax 100 has been certified by the foundation.
 It's a portable air cleaner that removes 99.97 percent of airborne particles.
 It best fits rooms that are up to 200 square feet.

 “I am a fan of attempting to get an indoor clean air boost with various NASA-studied plants that have been found to potentially scrub and purify indoor air of common pollutants,” said Bassett.
 Peace Lily and English Ivy are two good options.
 It may surprise you that Amazon sells live plants.
 But, they do.

 Now that you know what to look for in an air filter, check out some of Amazon's best-sellers, too!

 With a HEPA filter and UVC sanitizer, this air purifier is meant to tackle pet dander, mold and dust.

-With more than 2,000 customer reviews, this purifier uses a three-step filtration method to remove particles from the air.
+This purifier uses a three-step filtration method to remove particles from the air.